Complex Band Structure and Bound States in the Continuum: A Unified Theoretical Framework: Results and discussion

-where the subscript $\parallel$ denotes the components parallel to the interface at $z = \pm h/2$ .
+where the subscript $\parallel$ denotes the components parallel to the interface at $z = \pm h/2$.

-Among the four vectors $\textbf{E}_{\mathrm{e},0}$, $\textbf{E}_{\mathrm{e},-1}$, $\textbf{E}_{\mathrm{h},0}$, and $\textbf{E}_{\mathrm{h},-1}$, none are mutually parallel generally.
-In fact, off high-symmetry lines (i.e., for $k_y \neq 0$), they are linearly independent.
+Among the four vectors $\textbf{E}_{\mathrm{e},0}$, $\textbf{E}_{\mathrm{e},-1}$, $\textbf{E}_{\mathrm{h},0}$, and $\textbf{E}_{\mathrm{h},-1}$, none are generally mutually parallel.
+In fact, they are linearly independent at off-high-symmetry lines (i.e. for $k_y \neq 0$).
 Additionally, the $x$- and $y$-components of $\textbf{E}_0$ and $\textbf{E}_{-1}$ differ in phase.
 As a result, a $4 \times 4$ matrix system should be constructed to enforce the boundary conditions, rather than the simpler $2 \times 2$ matrix used in equation~(\ref{eq:GRdisp-2modes}).
-The far-field radiation emitted from the slab generally exhibits elliptical polarization, involving both \textit{s}- and \textit{p}-components.
-In what follows, we first analyze the diagonalization of the $4 \times 4$ matrix in the unperturbed case $\delta = 0$, where the far-field polarization remains linear.
+The far-field radiation emitted from the slab generally exhibits elliptical polarisation, involving both \textit{s}- and \textit{p}-components.
+Below, we first analyse the diagonalisation of the $4 \times 4$ matrix in the unperturbed case $\delta = 0$, where the far-field polarisation remains linear.